Pallavighxsh/Outreach_2/README.md

 ⚙️ How to Run

 - Define the seed websites you want to start crawling from inside the script.
 (SEED_URLS =)

+- Adjust the URL_KEYWORDS = ["contact", "team", "people", "staff", "directory", "about-us"] as per your needs.

 - Install the required packages.